jordwest/xexpressions/README.md

  - Named groups
  - Self documenting
  - Reuse common patterns by defining custom aliases
+ - Write your regular expressions in one place, compile to multiple languages

 Here's an example of a regexp converted to an X-Expression.